 Amla or, rich in vitamin C, helps in fighting coughs & cold, boosting immunity, slowing down aging, & improving hair, skin, and throat health.
 These berries also help in reducing blood sugar levels and improving heart health.

-Amla acts as a diuretic agent and is therefore thought to enhance food absorption, balance stomach acids, fortify the liver, and nourish the brain and mental functioning.
-It also strengthens the lungs, enhances fertility, helps the urinary system, improves skin quality, and promotes healthier hair.
-This fruit increases vitality, aids in vision care, and improves muscle tone.
+Amla acts as a diuretic agent and is therefore thought to enhance food absorption, balance stomach acids, fortify the liver, and improve overall health.

 What is Indian Gooseberry (Amla)?

 Indian gooseberry or amla (Emblica officinalis or Phyllanthus emblica) is an extremely sour, nutritious fruit of a tree which grows in India, the Middle East, and a few other Southeast Asian countries.
 It is known as Amla in India and Amalaki in Sanskrit.
 Due to its powerful antioxidant properties, it is often used as in Ayurvedic medicines to boost skin and hair health, and also overall immunity of the body.
 It belongs to the Euphorbiaceae family.
 This fruit ripens in the autumn in wet forests and hilly areas of the Indian subcontinent; the tree is considered sacred in India.